-- When dialling 999, give clear and precise directions to the emergency operator, including the location's postcode. - If the pupil's condition deteriorates and a second dose adrenaline is administered after making the initial 999 call, make a second call to the emergency services to confirm that an ambulance has been dispatched. - Send someone outside to direct the ambulance paramedics when they arrive. - Tell the paramedics: - \circ ~ If the child is known to have an allergy - \circ $\;$ What might have caused this reaction e.g. recent food; - The time the AAI was given.
+- When dialling 999, give clear and precise directions to the emergency operator, including the location's postcode. - If the pupil's condition deteriorates and a second dose adrenaline is administered after making the initial 999 call, make a second call to the emergency services to confirm that an ambulance has been dispatched. - Send someone outside to direct the ambulance paramedics when they arrive. - Tell the paramedics: - o If the child is known to have an allergy - What might have caused this reaction e.g. recent food; - o The time the AAI was given.

-Appendix 4: Letters to inform parents/carers of their child's use of Woodlands Academy's emergency inhaler
+Appendix 6: Letters to inform parents/carers of their child's use of Woodlands Academy's emergency inhaler

-School name:.....
+School name:

-Dear.....
+Child's name:

+Child's class:

+Date:

+Dear

-This letter is to formally inform you that.....has had problems breathing today.
+This letter is to formally inform you thathas had problems breathing today.

-This happened when.....
+This happened when

 They did not have their own inhaler with them so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
 They were givenpuffs.

 Although they soon felt better, we would strongly advise you that your child is seen by their own doctor as soon as possible.

 Please provide a new unopened replacement spacer as soon as possible.

 Please can you ensure that your child brings in a working in-date inhaler and spacer for use in school.
 Both should be clearly labelled with your child's name and date of birth.

 Yours sincerely